-Finally, there’s a real buzz about decent and intriguing alcohol-free drinks, as sophisticated new concoctions emerge, and bartenders get serious about the art of sober mixology.
-We’ve selected five of St James’s best spots for virgin cocktails so you could even take a sober sprint and try one for every day of the week, clear head in the morning guaranteed.
+There’s a real buzz around intriguing alcohol-free drinks, as sophisticated new concoctions emerge, and bartenders get serious about the art of non-alcoholic mixology.
+We’ve selected five of St James’s best spots for mocktails so you could even take a sober sprint and try one for every day of the week - a clear head in the morning is guaranteed.

 Fruity creations, at Imperial Treasure

 This world-class Chinese restaurant has a sizeable list of suitably ornate non-alcoholic drinks to try.
-Opt for the Virgin Mandarine Mojito for an interesting fruity twist on the fresh mint classic, or perhaps go for the Hong Kong Blush, where raspberry, apple lime and pineapple are set off by agave for a deliciously sweet tipple.
-If you are pushing the boat out and staying for dinner too, make sure to place your order for the restaurant’s famous Peking Duck in advance, as it takes 24-hours for the kitchen to prepare it to crispy glazed perfection.
+Opt for Imperial Treasure’s Virgin Mandarin Mojito for an interesting fruity twist on the fresh mint classic, or go for the Hong Kong Blush, where raspberry, apple, lime and pineapple are set off by agave for a deliciously sweet tipple.
+If you are pushing the boat out and staying for dinner too, make sure to place your order for the restaurant’s famous Peking Duck in advance, as it.

 The soft hard stuff at Quaglino’s

 The grand St James’s institution that is Quaglino’s,has an equally grand selection of non-alcoholic tipples.
 The Mountain Breeze takes Everleaf mountain and marries it with cucumber and mint cordial, elderflower, lemon juice and ginger ale – nearly convincing you that it contains a drop of the hard stuff.
 Meanwhile the slightly sweeter counterpart ‘The Tropic Dream’ contains Caleno light and zesty, pineapple and coriander cordial, passionfruit, and coconut syrup, topped with soda water to give you an intense fruity zing, transporting you to a dreamy tropical retreat.